Moto C

-Moto C is a smartphone developed by Motorola Mobility, a subsidiary of Lenovo.
-It is a low-end device developed primarily for the emerging markets.
-It was released on May 1, 2017.
+The Moto C and Moto C Plus are Android smartphones developed by Motorola Mobility, a subsidiary of Lenovo.
+They are low-end devices developed primarily for the emerging markets.
+They were released on May 1, 2017.

 The focus of these handsets is on offering reasonable specifications at a low price.
 This is an attempt to counter the advance of manufacturers that offer low cost smartphones.